 A rectangular subwoofer would have a different weight distribution.
 You don’t want the subwoofer to rest on the speaker diaphragm or bass reflex port.

-Even if there is enough space for it to be placed on the side or up, think about how this might impact the design and how it can affect the sound.
+Even if there is enough space to put it on the side or up, think about how this might impact the design and the sound.

 Consider What Sound You Want